macloo/python-beginners/flask/part2/README.md

 * The string `"Albert"` from the URL is used in the function `user()` to write dynamically in the browser window.
 * You can change the name value in the browser's address bar, refresh/reload, and the contents of the window will change accordingly.

+This example doesn't have an immediate practical use, but just wait for [part3](https://github.com/macloo/python-beginners/tree/master/flask/part3).

 ## Running your Flask apps

 In most cases, the last lines in your Flask app script will be: